MELISSA BLOCK, Host:

 The news in the Middle East has a common theme: turmoil.
 There's the standoff in Lebanon.
 For more than a month, street protestors have been trying to bring down the Western-backed government.
 There's renewed violence among Palestinian factions.
 And there's Iraq, where the struggle is complicated as groups jockey for power.

-But analysts say these conflicts are connected by a larger issue: a confrontation between Iran and the U.S. over power and influence in the Middle East.
+BLOCK: a confrontation between Iran and the U.S. over power and influence in the Middle East.

 Here's NPR's Deborah Amos.